MrSqually/euler-problems/README.md

-# euler-problems-clj
+# Project Euler Solutions

-A Clojure library designed to ... well, that part is up to you.
+## Overview

-## Usage
+As problems which stress algorithmic efficiency and mathematical purity, the Project Euler problemset is a perfect fit for learning Functional Programming.
+This repository houses my solutions to these problems.

-FIXME
+## Why Clojure?

 ## License

-Copyright © 2024 FIXME
+Copyright © 2024 Dean Cahill

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at